Chapter 1 : The Boy is an Idiot.

 Malfoy lifted an arm and gave his armpit a quick sniff.
-“Not too bad,” He said with a shrug.
-He rested his arm back on the table and gave me a long look, “You know, Weasley, after spending the better half of my life finding you in places you shouldn’t be, I’m just going to go with it,” He added, passing a hand over his face.
+“Not too bad.”
+He said with a shrug.
+He rested his arm back on the table and gave me a long look.
+“You know, Weasley, after spending the better half of my life finding you in places you shouldn’t be, I’m just going to go with it.”
+He passed a hand over his face.
 His gestures looked shaky – he was still drunk.

 “What are you doing in my house?”
 He repeated, ignoring my quip.
 It seemed like he was too intoxicated to be bothered with a battle of wits – I would have won anyway.
 “This is the most unpleasant surprise I’ve had since Tiger hid her dead mouse in my boot.”

 “I resent my comparison to a dead mouse.
-Honestly, Malfoy, Didn’t your mother ever teach you to be polite to girls?”
+Honestly, Malfoy, didn’t your mother ever teach you to be polite to guests?”

 Malfoy didn’t deign my comment worthy of an answer.
 Instead he rested his chin in his hands and stared at me, his eyes slightly unfocused.